Top 5 Dangers of Heroin Abuse

 Danger #1: Heroin Overdoses

-Due to the risk of overdose, heroin is one of the more deadly drugs known today.
-The fact that heroin is often injected has led to overdoses for many decades and the increasing presence of fentanyl in heroin has only increased the number of overdoses.
-Sadly, overdosing from heroin is more common in people who have stayed clean for a time and then relapsed.
-Depending on the person, heroin tolerance can return to baseline after just weeks or months of abstinence.
-When someone goes to use heroin again, they often use the same amount that they used last time and an overdose is typically the result.
+One of the single greatest dangers of heroin abuse is the risk of overdose.
+The fact that heroin is often injected has led to overdoses for many decades.
+The increasing presence of fentanyl in heroin has only increased that number.
+Sadly, overdosing from heroin is more common in people who have stayed clean and then relapsed.
+Depending on the person, heroin tolerance can return to baseline after weeks or months of abstinence.
+When someone goes to use heroin again, they often use the same amount as their last use and overdose.

 To illustrate the rise in heroin-related overdoses, let’s take a look at Massachusetts.
 In the year 2000, there were 379 confirmed opioid overdose deaths.
 More recently in 2016, there were 2,083 confirmed opioid overdose deaths.
-This traces an upward curve in opioid overdose deaths which began escalating drastically in 2013.
-This follows the timeline of the drug fentanyl being introduced as a heroin adulterant which was found by post-mortem toxicology screens in ~25% of opioid overdoses in the fall of 2014 and had alarmingly reached ~90% by the fall of 2017.
+This traces an upward curve in opioid overdose deaths which began escalating in 2013.
+This follows the timeline of fentanyl introduced as a heroin adulterant.
+It was found by post-mortem toxicology screens in 25% of opioid overdoses in the fall of 2014 and had reached 90% by the fall of 2017.